LATEST ARTICLE

 What is the weight of leadership and management in the achievement of a goal- project

-The way support of operation management is likely to affect project ranking, resources assignment, and decision making
+The way support of operation management is likely to affect project ranking, resource assignment, and decision-making

 Specific Examples of the Topics